oscarpascualbakker/priority-queue/README.md

 $ docker container run -it --rm --name my-priority-queue priority-queue php start.php
 ```

-The output contains the number of elements in the queue, the queue elements with its priority, and the extraction of two elements for demonstration purposes.
+The output contains the number of elements in the queue, the queue elements with its priority, and some operations for demonstration purposes.

 Tests can be run this way: